Coded-Commerce-LLC/Benchmark-Email-WordPress/readme.txt

 [youtube https://www.youtube.com/watch?v=p52XQdzNY84]

 If you want your blog to reach every reader, you have to use email.
 The Benchmark Email Lite WordPress Plugin builds an email list right from the pages of your WordPress site, and sends your subscribers email versions of your posts and pages in a flash.
 See when, where, and who opens or clicks on links or unsubscribes—all live from your WordPress dashboard!
-Benchmark Email Lite can also store WooCommerce customers into a contact list as soon as they submit their order.

 With this version you can: